-We rely on a combination of patent, trade secret, copyright and trademark law and nondisclosure agreements to establish and protect our intellectual property rights in our products.
-In this regard, we have obtained 103 U.S. and 34 international patents (in certain cases covering the same technology in multiple jurisdictions).
-The patents we have obtained will expire between 2015 and 2027.
+We rely on a combination of patent, trade secret, copyright, "know how", and trademark law and nondisclosure agreements to establish and protect our intellectual property rights in our products.
+In this regard, we have obtained 102 U.S. and 28 international patents (in certain cases covering the same technology in multiple jurisdictions).
+The patents we have obtained will expire between 2016 and 2027.
+We actively evaluate our patent portfolio and pursue new patent applications as we develop new technological innovations, as needed.

-Management believes that a policy of protecting intellectual property is an important component of our strategy of being the leader in microturbine system technology and will provide us with a long-term competitive advantage.
+Management believes that a policy of protecting intellectual property is one component of our strategy of being the leader in microturbine system technology and will provide us with a long term competitive advantage.
 In addition, we implement security procedures at our plants and facilities and have confidentiality agreements with our suppliers, distributors, employees and certain visitors to our facilities.